 Ordering Chinese food can be a tricky task if you’re a vegetarian, but this Queen Anne restaurant changes all of that.
 EVERYTHING on their menu is vegetarian.
 So you can eat your heart out with kung pao “chick’n” and “meat-filled” hot pots.
 Vegans have plenty to choose from so they won’t feel left out, with meat substitutes selections that include everything from sautéed eel to sesame chicken.
 No MSG.
 No mystery meat.
 No regret when you’ve had one too many dumplings.

 Loud music and vegan food — two things that don’t usually go hand-in-hand, but absolutely should.
-At this Capitol Hill hideaway, you’ll see why they’re a perfect fit as you watch tattooed rockers nosh on seitan buffalo wings while head banging to live music.
-And while food is only offered from Thursday-Sunday nights, it’s so good that this place is always packed with vegans and meat-eaters alike.
+At this Capitol Hill hideaway, you’ll see why they’re a perfect fit as you watch tattooed rockers nosh on seitan buffalo wings while headbanging to live music.
+The entire menu is so good that this place is always packed with vegans and meat-eaters alike.
 Your drunk buddies won’t know that cheesesteak is a total fake.
 Don’t worry — we won’t tell ‘em.

 Wayward Vegan Cafe